 The Edifier R1850DB studio monitors aren’t just for studio use.
 Let’s check out where these affordable speakers shine and where they could be better.

-The Edifier R1850Db has a lot to offer.
+The Edifier R1850Db has a lot to offer in a small package making them great micro studio monitors.
 Let’s dive deeper to see how this versatile set of monitors stacks up to the competition.

 The Edifier R1850DB offers up some impressive sound quality.
 Especially at this price point.

 The low-end is usually my first point of reference and here they perform very well.
 The depth is there without an abundance of boominess.
 While not quite a smooth as pure monitor speakers they are fairly accurate.

 As these are monitor speakers the low-end is not over-emphasized and for some may come across a little hollow and lifeless.
 These aim for a more neutral response.
 As always a sub will always improve low-end performance.
 The dedicated sub-out is a welcome addition if you want to take these to the next level.

 The mids were also impressive.
 Muddy tones are not present and the balance between mids and lows is well established.
 While they do sound a little more forward I was still impressed with the balance.
 The tonal range is also clean.
 The clarity behind spoken words is a highlight.
 Both the dialogue in movies and vocal performances in music is well presented.

 Likewise, the highs retain that clarity.
 Cymbals and hi-hats hit cleanly without any distortion.
 There is plenty of sparkle on the top end.
 Potentially a little bit too much.